The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Make It Easy To Sign Up for Your Newsletter.

-Regular communication keeps donors, volunteers, and all other supporters engaged in your work.
+Regular communication keeps donors, volunteers, and all other supporters engaged with your work.
 An email newsletter is one of the easiest ways to maintain contact, and you need a streamlined signup process to capture interest.
 Here are some ways to improve your sign-up process and grow your subscriber list:

-• Use advertisements to target likely supporters based on demographics and interests, so you can encourage them to sign up for your nonprofit’s newsletter.
+• Use advertisements to target likely supporters based on demographics and interests, so you can promote your nonprofit’s newsletter to promising audiences.

 Red Cross leverages some of these best practices by featuring a call-to-action on its homepage that leads to a streamlined sign-up form: